-This Chapter highlights how the Strategic Plan will be implemented.
+This chapter highlights how the Strategic Plan will be implemented.
 Implementation will involve the operationalization of the implementation plan, action plan, annual work plans and budgeting and performance contracting.
-It also highlights the coordination framework, institutional framework, staff establishment, skills set and competence development, systems and procedures and risk management framework.
+The chapter also highlights the coordination framework, institutional framework, staff establishment, skills set and competence development, systems and procedures and risk management framework.